Characteristics of Oceanic Strike-Slip Earthquakes Differ Between Plate Boundary and Intraplate Settings

 American Geophysical Union Publications

 Boettcher, Margaret S.; Wolfson-Schwehr, Monica; Forestall, Michele; and Jordan, Thomas, "Characteristics of Oceanic Strike-Slip Earthquakes Differ Between Plate Boundary and Intraplate Settings" (2012).
-Center for Coastal and Ocean Mapping.
+Fall Meeting, American Geophysical Union (AGU).
 676.